The author enjoys traveling the world and visiting educational attractions such as museums where he can learn more about the local culture.

 Three people worked the minimalist check-in counter, making the short line move even more quickly.
 Still, the manager left his office to help us, even apologizing for the line.
 I’m not sure if he does that for everyone or because we knew one of the employees.

 As is typical for Singapore, everything happened in English.
-I showed my credit card and signed some paperwork before he gave us one keycard for the room.
+I showed him my credit card and signed some paperwork before he gave us one keycard for the room.
 I also noticed a menu with names and pictures of meals but we elected to eat our meals at breakfast.

 We went through a set of double doors behind the check-in counter into a hall that glowed with dramatic and edgy lighting.
 Our room #1 was the first single door on the left.